Philadelphia Truck Accident Attorney

 Large trucks are present throughout the roadways, helping to transport a vast amount of products and byproducts across the country.
 The increase in the use of the trucking industry in the United States has led to commercial motor vehicles (CMV) sharing the roadways with much smaller vehicles, sometimes with devastating effects.
 While most of the time CMV and their drivers are able to co-exist with motorists, truck accidents are still very prevalent, often resulting in serious long-lasting physical injuries and fatalities for the motorist involved.

-If you or a loved one have suffered injury resulting from a truck accident, our Philadelphia truck accident attorneys can help recover what was lost.
-Contact our firm to learn more about your options.
+If you or a loved one have suffered a serious injury resulting from a truck accident, our Philadelphia truck accident attorneys can help recover what was lost.
+Contact our law firm to learn more about your options.

 Why Choose Us?

-At Rosenbaum & Associates, our Philadelphia truck accident attorneys are well-versed in tractor-trailer regulations, relevant to Pennsylvania and New Jersey state laws, and trucking insurance loopholes.
-If you have been involved in an accident with a large truck or have lost a loved one as a result of a trucking company’s negligence, finding the best Philadelphia truck accident lawyer to represent your case is vital to ensure that you receive the just compensation for your injuries and medical expenses.
-When you hire our firm, you will have the resources and experience you need on your side, including:
+At Rosenbaum & Associates, our Philadelphia truck accident attorneys are well-versed in tractor trailer truck regulations, relevant to Pennsylvania and New Jersey state laws, and trucking insurance loopholes.
+If you have been involved in an accident with a large truck or have lost a loved one as a result of a trucking company’s negligence, finding the best Philadelphia truck accident lawyer to represent your truck accident case is vital to ensure that you receive the just compensation for serious injuries and medical expenses.
+When you hire our law firm, you will have the resources and experience you need on your side, including:

 - Free Consultations Available Now